adhilkrishnag/development/Flutter/encrypt_decrypt/README.md

 # Encrypt/Decrypt

 A beautiful Flutter application demonstrating AES encryption and decryption with a custom 16-character key.
-Features a modern UI with animations and toast notifications.
+Built with the Bloc architecture, it features a modern, responsive UI with animations and toast notifications.

-## License
+## Live Demo
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Try the app live at: [https://adhilkrishnag.github.io/development/](https://adhilkrishnag.github.io/development/)

 ## Features
-- Encrypt text using AES (CBC mode) with a user-provided 16-character key.
+- Single encryption using AES (CBC mode) with a 16-character key.
-- Decrypt base64-encoded encrypted text using the same key.
+- Single decryption of base64-encoded text.
+- Double encryption (encrypts twice) for added security.
+- Double decryption to reverse double encryption.
-- Sleek UI with gradient background, cards, and animated result display.
+- Sleek, responsive UI with gradient background and cards (optimized for web).
 - Toast notifications for success and error messages.
-- Real-time key length feedback.
+- Real-time key length feedback (updates as you type).
+- Copy encrypted/decrypted text to clipboard with a single click.

 ## Getting Started